Riverscapes/riverscapes-website-jekyll/Data_Warehouses/gettingaround.md

 ------------
 ## Programs and Access

 Tied to the user's account, access to specific Programs is controlled.
 Programs are set up by organizations or individuals to control who has what type of access to what.
-If you commission the generation of a Riverscape Project from the [NAR Web Store](https://north-arrow-research.myshopify.com/) for example, by default the access is **Public** and the dataset is made available to anyone (with optional credit going to buyer) through the [Public Data Program](https://data.riverscapes.xyz/#/PUBLIC_DATA).
+If you commission the generation of a Riverscape Project from the **NAR Web Store** (soon to come) for example, by default the access is **Public** and the dataset is made available to anyone (with optional credit going to buyer) through the [Public Data Program](https://data.riverscapes.xyz/#/PUBLIC_DATA).
 Optionally, some organizations prefer not to share their data publicly, and we charge a 300% mark up to maintain **Private**